X-ray is an imaging technique to show up abnormalities in bones and certain body tissue, such as breast tissue.

 - Chest infections

-All other examinations are made by appointment only.
+All other examinations are also made by Appointment only

 - X-ray What is a Barium Enema?
 Modified: 16/04/2018 1:27PM | Download: